-Air Company Start-up Transforms Carbon Emission into Vodka to Save Planet - Ingenious e-Brain
+Startup Transforms Carbon Emissions into Vodka to Save the Planet

-Air Company Start-up Transforms Carbon Emission into Vodka to Save Planet
+Startup Transforms Carbon Emissions into Vodka to Save the Planet

 Strategic Development:

 A study by Urban Future Lab at New York University shows there are about 350 start-ups that are working in this field to deliver goods made from captured carbon.
-The technology can be used to reduce CO2 concentration in the atmosphere, convert it into some useful products such as fuel, alcohol, building materials, diamonds, carbonate drinks, animal feed, etc.
+The technology can be used to reduce CO2 concentration in the atmosphere and convert it into useful products such as fuel, alcohol, building materials, diamonds, carbonate drinks, animal feed, etc.

 Research Strategy: